-There is an important distinction to be made between the persistence of the grid point Z' blocking index, and the persistence of a sector blocking event.
-This is illustrated in the schematic shown in Fig A1.
-Each red box denotes a grid point that meets the "blocked" anomaly magnitude and persistence conditions via the Z' index.
-In Days 1 and 2, a small group of grid points is blocked (area of $0.8 \times 10^6 \text{ km}^2$), but not enough to exceed the sector blocking definition of $1.0 \times 10^6 \text{ km}^2$.
-From Days 3-5, two additional grid points meet the 5-day persistence criterion, resulting in a group of grid points large enough such that sector blocking occurs.
-This sector block event only lasts for three days, as from Day 6 onwards the area of blocked grid points decreases to below the threshold again.
-This example shows how a slightly more mobile, or smaller, block may only meet the sector block threshold for a few days, despite the grid point level 5-day persistence criterion.
+There is an important distinction to be made between the persistence of the grid point Z' blocking index and the persistence of a sector blocking event.
+This is illustrated in the schematic shown in Fig. A1.
+Each red box denotes a grid point that meets the blocked anomaly magnitude and persistence conditions via the Z' index.
+In days 1 and 2, a small group of grid points is blocked (area of $0.8 \times 10^6 \text{ km}^2$) but not enough to exceed the sector blocking definition of 1.0×10^6 km2.
+From days 3-5, two additional grid points meet the 5 d persistence criterion, resulting in a group of grid points large enough such that sector blocking occurs.
+This sector block event only lasts for 3 d, as from day 6 onwards the area of blocked grid points decreases to below the threshold again.
+This example shows how a slightly more mobile, or smaller, block may only meet the sector block threshold for a few days, despite the grid point level 5 d persistence criterion.
 A similar situation can arise when a larger block occurs outside of either the ATL or PAC domains, but the edge of the block is inside one of the domains.
-However in all of these scenarios, it is still possible that severe surface conditions can be brought about by these "edge cases", and indeed AC eddies can still help to form or maintain these blocks.
-Therefore, these "edge cases" are retained in the analysis.
+However, in all of these scenarios, it is still possible that severe surface conditions can be brought about by these edge cases, and indeed AC eddies can still help to form or maintain these blocks.
+Therefore, these edge cases are retained in the analysis.